ayoolaolafenwa/PixelLib/README.md

 This is the code to perform instance segmentation on an image and it takes three parameters.
 *path_to_image:* The path to the image to be predicted by the model.

 *output_image_name:* The path to save the segmentation result.
-It will be save in your current working directory.
+It will be saved in your current working directory.

-*show_boxes:* This is a parameter with a boolean value it determined the type of segmentation result.
+*show_boxes:* This is a parameter with a boolean value it determines the type of segmentation result.
 If it is set to true it shows bounding boxes with their corresponding probabilities around each of the segmented objects in the image.

 ```python
 from pixellib.instance import instance_segmentation